 - These stressed out people seek greater stimulus….
 Sounds like society today (playing Call of Duty) versus what people would consider “the good old days” (playing Tag, hide and seek or cards?)

-It’s interesting to me, because it shows the state of physiology you’re in directly and dynamically affects the way you respond to information.
+It’s interesting to me, because their program offering shows the state of physiology you’re in directly and dynamically affects the way you respond to information.
 The SAME information could then make you either happier or less happy, all depending on your mood.

 It reminds me of my all time favourite book/quote by James Allen